Rainhard Fendrich: Early life and education

-Career
+Music career

-Beginning of career and commercial breakthrough (1980-1986)
+Beginning of career and commercial breakthrough (1980–1986)

 Fendrich appeared at the Theater an der Wien from 1980 (in Die Gräfin vom Naschmarkt and Chicago) and played Judas in the musical Jesus Christ Superstar there in 1982.
 In 1980 he was also engaged by Hans Gratzer for a performance series of Hamlet at the Schauspielhaus, made one of his first television appearances as a singer on the ORF program Wir-extra for the benefit of children in the Third World, and received his first recording contract.

 Another appearance followed in Tritsch Tratsch in 1981 with the song Zweierbeziehung (Two-way relationship of a man with his car).
 The debut album Ich wollte nie einer von denen sein (I never wanted to be one of them) was released in May of the same year, but initially failed to achieve high sales figures.

-In August 1981 he landed the Austrian summer hit of the year with Strada del sole (in a similar style, about a "vacation relationship").
+In August 1981, he landed the Austrian summer hit of the year with Strada del sole (in a similar style, about a "vacation relationship").
 The single sold 99,000 copies in Austria, which would correspond to today's status of triple platinum.
 Moreover, in 2020 the song was voted 14th among the "100 most important Austrian pop songs" by the pop culture magazine The Gap as part of the AustroTOP ranking.
-Equally successful was the second album Und alles ist ganz anders word’n (And everything has become completely different).
+Equally successful was the second album Und alles ist ganz anders word'n (And everything has become completely different).
 The next number one hits followed in 1982 with Schickeria and Oben Ohne (Topless).
 At that time Fendrich was already celebrated as a shooting star of Austropop.

-In 1983 Fendrich presented his first compilation called A winzig klaner Tropfen Zeit (A tiny drop of time).
+In 1983, Fendrich presented his first compilation called A winzig klaner Tropfen Zeit (A tiny drop of time).
 In the same year he also performed with Wolfgang Ambros at the School Closing Open Air in Vienna's Gerhard-Hanappi Stadium.
 This concert was released on a live compilation with the album Open Air.

 Fendrich achieved his next success in 1983 with Auf und davon (Up and away).
 Although the album couldn't quite meet the commercial expectations of the previous album and the singles didn't manage that either, Fendrich performed at several sold-out concerts on his tour.
 This led to the song Weus'd a Herz hast wia a Bergwerk (Cause you have a heart like a mine) being available twice as a single; in a studio version and in a live version.

 After a short retreat from the public eye, the albums Wien bei Nacht (Vienna by night) and Kein schöner Land (No country more beautiful) were released in 1985 and 1986.
 He also released another live compilation.